 Once you’ve completed all of the required fields, you can press Save Changes to publish this version of the Terms & Conditions for your users.

 Creating Terms & Conditions in Multiple Languages

 When creating or updating Terms & Conditions, you can create the same version of the content in multiple languages using the multi-language selector tool.
-Refer to this article to learn how to use this tool.
+Learn more about this tool.

 Any time that any field of the Terms & Conditions is updated in any language, a new version is created.
 Versioning for Terms & Conditions is at a global language level, not localized to individual languages.
 Therefore, you cannot have Terms & Conditions with 3 versions in English and 7 versions in French.

 Once you update any fields and press Save Changes, a new version is created for all languages.
 Therefore, when you are updating Terms & Conditions, be sure to update it in all necessary languages before pressing Save Changes.
 Refer to the following section to learn more about versioning.